-There is also a directive, #pragma GCC system\header, which tells GCC to consider the rest of the current include file a system header, no matter where it was found.
-Code that comes before the '#pragma' in the file will not be affected. #pragma GCC system\header has no effect in the primary source file.
+• There is also a directive, #pragma GCC system_header, which tells GCC to consider the rest of the current include file a system header, no matter where it was found.
+Code that comes before the '#pragma' in the file is not affected. #pragma GCC system_header has no effect in the primary source file.